MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Experiments

 \subsection{Baselines \& Evaluation.}

-We compare MMEdit with two representative audio editing systems: \textit{AUDIT} and \textit{AudioEditor}.
-Both only support Addition, Removal, and Replacement operations.
+We compare MMEdit with two representative audio editing systems: \textit{AUDIT} and \textit{AudioEditor}, since they are the only publicly available models similar to our setting.
+Note that both only support Addition, Removal, and Replacement operations.
 Since AudioEditor operates on source–target caption pairs, we rewrite each editing instruction into a full-sentence target caption to align with its required input format.
 To comprehensively assess performance, we report both reference-based objective metrics on synthetic pairs and Mean Opinion Score (MOS)-based subjective metrics on real recordings.